jhrsya/jhrsya/README.md

 - 👋 Hi, I’m @jhrsya
 - 👀 I’m interested in NLP and AI for drug.
-- 🌱 I’m currently learning conversational recommender systems and molecular conformation generation.
+- 🌱 I’m currently learning tabular learning and molecular conformation generation.
 - 💞️ I’m looking to collaborate on the above two fileds.
 - 📫 How to reach me: my email hcw1564244868@gmail.com